hitobito/hitobito/README.md

 ## Development

-Hitobito is a Ruby on Rails application that runs on Ruby >= 2.2 and Rails 4.
+Hitobito is a Ruby on Rails application that runs on Ruby >= 2.5 and Rails 6.
 It might run with minor tweaks on older Rubies, but is not tested against those versions.

 To get going, after you got a copy of hitobito and at least one wagon with an organization structure setup as described below, issue the following commands in the main directory:

-    sudo yum install sqlite memcached sphinxsearch imagemagick  # install system dependencies
+    sudo yum install mysql memcached sphinxsearch imagemagick  # install system dependencies

     bundle               # install gem dependencies
     rake db:create       # create a development database